the-fellowship-co/facade/docs/bylding_backends/architecting_with_blocks.md

 ### Create your first block

 Use `byld block new [block-name]` to create a new block.
-Lets start with identity block which abstracts users and identity management.
+Lets start with an identity block which abstracts users and identity management for your business/organisation.

 ```sh
 $ byld block new identity
 ```

+Switch into the newly created `identity/` directory.

 #### Structure of a block

-Block are fundamental units of abstractions of your business/organizations. ...

 ```sh
 identity/